getodk/web-forms/.changeset/true-snakes-hear.md

 '@getodk/web-forms': minor
 ---

-Adds support for Geopoint with a "maps" appearance.
+Adds support for Geopoint with "maps" and "placement-map" appearances.